DIY All-Natural Lip Scrub Recipe For Soft Lips

 Disclaimer: This article may contain affiliate links.
 We may earn a small commission if a purchase is made after visiting these links.

 If you live in a dry area with hot summers, or in a cold area with long winters, you’ll already know the effects that harsh weather can have on your lips.
 It’s easy for your lips to become dry, chapped, or even cracked over time without the correct treatment.
 Having dry lips can be painful -- not to mention unsightly.
 Thankfully, we have lip scrub to turn to.
 But we’ll get to that shortly.

 It’s important to keep your lips moisturized and in good condition.
-Generally, we use lip enhancement products to help maintain the moisture in our lips as well to protect them from the harsh elements of the environment.
+Generally, we use lip enhancement products to help maintain the moisture in our lips, as well to protect them from the harsh elements of the environment.
 The problem with most conventional lip treatments is that they often work for short periods of time before leaving your lips dry again.
-This means that you have to keep using them in order to maintain healthy lips.
-One of the additional downsides to using these lip treatments is that they often have really strong flavorings, which can ruin a meal or drink.
-Not to mention the fact that many companies use unsafe chemicals in their mass-produced lip scrub formulas!
+Slapping on some lip gloss only gives your lips temporary shine, and then dries off.

 What Is A Lip Scrub?